Suterra Blog

 You may have observed small numbers of California Red Scale males in pheromone traps ahead of the first flight ( defined as two consecutive weeks of increasing capture after..

-Monitor for Oriental Fruit Moth with Suterra's Traps and Lures
+Monitor for Oriental Fruit Moth with Suterra Traps and Lures

-Oriental fruit moth is a common and potentially damaging pest in peach orchards.
-Monitoring for this insect on your farm is a critical component of your integrated pest management..
+Oriental fruit moth (OFM) is a common pest in peach and other stone fruit orchards.
+Monitoring for OFM is a critical component of integrated pest management programs.
+Tracking..

 Monitoring for Codling Moth in Walnut Orchards